How to Start an S Corp in Nebraska

 Keep Your Nebraska S Corp Compliant

-After filing all the paperwork, it’s important to follow state and local laws in order to keep your business operating in good standing.
-Nebraska businesses will need to file a biennial report and pay state taxes.
+After forming your business, it’s important to follow state and local laws to keep it operating in good standing.
+To remain compliant, Nebraska businesses must file a biennial report and pay state taxes.

 Nebraska S Corp Biennial Report

-While your Nebraska LLC may be taxed as an S corporation, you will still need to file a biennial report like any other Nebraska LLC.
-These reports must be submitted every other year to the Nebraska Secretary of State.
-Biennial reports allow you to provide the state of Nebraska with updated information on your business and help the state track tax payments.
+While your Nebraska LLC may be taxed as an S corp, you’ll still need to file a biennial report like any other Nebraska LLC.
+You must submit this report every other year to the Nebraska Secretary of State.
+Biennial reports allow you to provide the state with updated information about your business and help Nebraska track tax payments.

-Even in the event that your business does not make a profit, a biennial report is still required.
-These reports are due by April 1 of odd-numbered years.
-If you do not file a biennial report, you risk losing your LLC status.
+You need to file a biennial report by April 1 of odd-numbered years — even if your business doesn’t make a profit.
+If you don’t file a biennial report, you risk losing your LLC status.

-For a step-by-step guide, visit our Nebraska Biennial Report page.
+For step-by-step instructions, visit our Nebraska Biennial Report guide.

 Nebraska S Corp Taxes